Last 5th April,

 the debate was divided into three different parts: the first one focused on homeless people’s situation in cities at

-.
+global and local level.
 Miquel Fuster opened this panel with his testimony

 as former homeless person: “The